istio/istio.io/content/en/docs/tasks/virtual-machines/_index.md

 ---
 title: Virtual Machines
-description: Learn how to run workloads on virtual machines as part of your Istio mesh.
+description: Learn how to add workloads running on a virtual machine or bare metal to your Istio mesh.
 weight: 90
 aliases:
 - /docs/examples/mesh-expansion/